 Vehicular emissions could be curbed by taking measures like banning trucks in the city during day.
 Discouraging heavy emission vehicles by levying high taxes.
 Incentivize energy efficient electric vehicles.
 Raise parking fees.
 Make main markets as no vehicle zones.
 Develop cycle tracks.
 Remove encroachments from pedestrian tracks.
 Cycle track work in Noida is under development.
 However, the track loops sometimes abruptly terminate in dead ends.

 Crop burning issue needs sensitization of farmers.
 Programs should be run to spread awareness about the pollution situation.
 So does the message of green Diwali should come stronger.
 We were too happy to drive away the demons of chikungunya with our cracker burning.
 Seems like the city too choked on the smoke.
-Although the share of cracker bursting might have been little was and short term in pollutant contribution.
+Although the share of cracker bursting might have been little and short term in pollutant contribution.
 Yet we all should do our bit for a cleaner, greener and a better city.

 Lets hope for strong westerlies.
 In the meantime keep your mask handy for Noida smog.